 Construction and Demolition Waste: Liability or Resource

-Construction & Demolition (C&D) waste arises from construction, renovation and demolition projects and includes all waste categories mentioned in chapter 17 of the European Waste catalogue (EWC).
+Construction & Demolition (C&D) waste arises from construction, renovation and demolition projects and includes all waste categories mentioned in chapter 17 of the European Waste catalogue (EWC) and List of Waste (LoW) codes.

 C&D material is normally perceived as a waste and a liability.
 Traditionally C&D waste was disposed off in the nearest hole in the ground, sometimes a licensed landfill and sometimes not.
 In more recent times recycling & reuse of C&D waste has become more common.